caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 [^build-requirements-exceed-resources]: The resource requirements exceed those provided by the [*Read the Docs* (RTD) build system](https://docs.readthedocs.com/platform/stable/builds.html#build-resources), which is used to build the documentation that you're reading.
  RTD provides systems with 7GB of RAM for 30 minutes maximum to build documentation.
  That's a very reasonable (and generous) allocation for building documentation, so we choose to work within those contraints rather than creating our own documentation build system like we've had in the past (e.g., for `https://docs.qiime2.org`).
+[^iab-database-searching]: kmerization of biological sequences is described in the [*Database Searching* chapter of *An Introduction to Applied Bioinformatics*](https://readiab.org/database-searching.html#kmer-content).
+[^iab-machine-learning]: This process is discussed in the [*Machine Learning in Bioinformatics* chapter of *An Introduction to Applied Bioinformatics*](https://readiab.org/machine-learning.html#unsupervised-learning).
+[^forum-diversity-metrics]: Learn more about the available metrics in [this QIIME 2 Forum post](https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282).